-You can prepare livestock for export if you are a licenced exporter and have an approved arrangement (AA) and approved export program (AEP) in place.
+You can prepare livestock for export if you are a licensed exporter and have an approved arrangement (AA) and approved export program (AEP) in place.
 You can also prepare livestock for export if you have a small and infrequent (S&I) exemption to these requirements.

 You must export in line with your approvals and follow requirements outlined in our regulatory framework.